Touro College Israel Library

 Digital Collections - for Fun! (scroll down for links)

 195,000 eBooks in all areas of academic study.

-Search by Keyword, Author, Title, Subject, ISBN, Publication Year, or Publisher, or Browse by Subject: Arts & Architecture, Biographies & Memoirs, Body-Mind-Spirit, Business & Economics, Children’s and Young Adult Non-Fiction, Computer Science, Cooking, Education, Engineering & Technology, Health & Medicine, History, Law, Literature & Literary Criticism, Mathematics, Philosophy, Political Science, Psychology, Reference, Religion, Sciences, Self Help & Family, Social Sciences, Study Aids and Language Learning.
-Includes the Oxford American College Dictionary to look up words while reading.
-Read Online or Download, Create Notes, Save Pages to Print/Email, Cite Passages.
+SEARCH BY: Keyword, Author, Title, Subject, ISBN, Publication Year, or Publisher.
+BROWSE BY Subject: Arts & Architecture, Biographies & Memoirs, Body-Mind-Spirit, Business & Economics, Children’s and Young Adult Non-Fiction, Computer Science, Cooking, Education, Engineering & Technology, Health & Medicine, History, Law, Literature & Literary Criticism, Mathematics, Philosophy, Political Science, Psychology, Reference, Religion, Sciences, Self Help & Family, Social Sciences, Study Aids and Language Learning.
+INCLUDES the Oxford American College Dictionary to look up words while reading.
+READ Online or Download, CREATE NOTES, SAVE Pages to Print/Email, CITE Passages.

-Search by Keyword, Author, Title, Series Title, Subject, ISBN, LC or DDC Call Numbers, Publication Year, Publisher, Number of Copies (useful for faculty assigning reading).
-Browse by over 50 Subjects in the Arts, Business, Education, Health & Medicine, History, Political Science, Law, Literature & Language, Religion & Philosophy, Social Sciences, Sciences and Technology.
-Read Online or Download; Annotations Pane: highlight, bookmark, and write (exportable) notes.
+SEARCH BY Keyword, Author, Title, Series Title, Subject, ISBN, LC or DDC Call Numbers, Publication Year, Publisher, Number of Copies (useful for faculty assigning reading).
+BROWSE BY over 50 Subjects in the Arts, Business, Education, Health & Medicine, History, Political Science, Law, Literature & Language, Religion & Philosophy, Social Sciences, Sciences and Technology.
+READ Online or Download; ANNOTATE: highlight, bookmark, and write (exportable) notes.
 Use E-Book Central’s reader to get Citations; use Bookshelf to continue reading where you left off.
 No built-in dictionary.

 Why I don’t recommend using database aggregators with multiple databases: